soups-from-scratch/recipes/README.md

 # recipes
-site can be accessed at http://soups-from-scratch.github.io/recipes/
+site can be accessed at: http://soups-from-scratch.github.io/recipes/ the live version can be found at: http://www.soupsfromscratch.com